In the eCommerce world, many merchants utilize barcode inventory management to streamline their operations.

 - The difference between businesses that use barcode inventory management and those that don’t

-- And where to start if you are a business who currently operates without a barcode inventory system
+- And where to start if you are a business that currently operates without a barcode inventory system

 A barcode is a machine-readable code in the form of numbers and patterns of parallel lines of varying widths printed onto a product for identification.